broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

 images are built and tested consistently and reproducibly in standardized Linux virtual machines.

-The automation pipeline runs on GitHub Actions; it performs a regression test as part of every pull request.
+The automation pipeline runs on GitHub Actions and performs a regression test as part of every pull request.
 When a pull request is merged, the automation pipeline publishes images on the Google Container Registry (GCR) and Azure Container Registry (ACR), and updates their references.